eclipse-datagrid/datagrid/CONTRIBUTING.md

-# Contributing to Eclipse DataGrid
+# Contributing to Eclipse Data Grid

 Thank you for your interest in this project!